crossbario/txaio/docs/api.rst

 .. py:function:: failure_message(fail)

-    Takes an :class:`txaio.IFailedFuture` instance and returns a formatted message suitable to show to a user.
+    Takes an `IFailedFuture` instance and returns a formatted message suitable to show to a user.
 This will be a ``str`` with no newlines for the form: ``{exception_name}:
     {error_message}`` where ``error_message`` is the result of running